 You may need iron replacement to correct anemia.
 If you have a lot of bleeding, you may need a blood transfusion.

 You can expect a full recovery with surgery.

 Calling your health care provider

-See your health care provider promptly if your child passes blood or bloody stool or complains repeatedly of abdominal discomfort.
+See your health care provider right away if your child passes blood or bloody stool or has ongoing complaints of abdominal pain.

 Kahn E, Daum F. Anatomy, histology, embryology, and developmental anomalies of the small and large intestine.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
 Philadelphia, Pa: Saunders Elsevier; 2010:chap 96.